 First, the callback number must be a direct inward dial (DID) number so it can be called from the outside.
 Second, when this number is called, it must connect the 911 communicator with the original caller.
 At worst, the number should goto someone who knows about the call, such as a security team.

-Summary: Utilize programming or third party software to connect the 911 communicator with the original caller.
+Summary: Utilize programming or third party software to connect the public safety answering point with the original caller.
 Do not rely on a security desk to know what is happening

 Pingback: Enterprise 911 Checklist: Everything You Need to Know to Stay Compliant - 9Line